Md-Merazul-Islam/Database-Management-with-MySQL/README.md

 | 101        | John     | 30  | 1                          |
 | 102        | Alice    | 25  | 2                          |
 | 103        | Bob      | 28  | 1                          |
-In this example, each department in the Department table can have multiple employees associated with it.
-The DepartmentID column in the Employee table serves as a foreign key referencing the DeptID primary key in the Department table.